michsa/chores/README.md

 #### Partial completions

-A completion typically but not necessarily indicates that we should mark the task as "completed", meaning we reset its scheduled time or deadline if it is recurring
+A completion typically but not necessarily indicates that we should mark the task as "completed", meaning we reset its scheduled time or deadline if it is recurring, and represent it in the task list as having been completed.

 ### Categories